ThingLabsIo/ThingLabsIo.github.io/pages/workshops/fullday-edison/01-getting-started.md

   <div id="windows10">
     Download and run the <a target="_blank" href="https://software.intel.com/en-us/iot/hardware/edison/downloads">installer from Intel</a>

-    <p>__IMPORTANT:__ When running the Windows installer, uncheck everything except for the drivers and the "flash / update" device option.</p>
+    <p><strong>IMPORTANT:</strong> When running the Windows installer, uncheck everything except for the drivers and the "flash / update" device option.</p>
   </div>
   <div id="windows7">
     Follow the <a target="_blank" href="http://www.intel.com/content/www/us/en/support/boards-and-kits/000005795.html">Instructions from Intel</a>